-Eshu, also known as Esu or Elegba, is a deity of the people of Yoruba, Nigeria in West Africa.
+Eshu, also known as Esu or Elegba, is a deity of the people of Yoruba, Nigeria, in West Africa.
 He is one of the prominent orishas of the Ifa traditional religion.
 Eshu understands all the languages and serves as a messenger between humans and the gods.
-He is most notable for his pranks, cruelty, unpredictability, … Continue reading Eshu
+He is most notable for his pranks, cruelty, unpredictability, … Continue reading Eshu in the Ifa Religion

-Orunmila also known as Orunla or Orula in Yorubaland is a deity or Orisha.
+Orunmila, also known as Orunla or Orula in Yorubaland, is a deity or Orisha.
 He carries the knowledge of wisdom and divination.
 Regarded as the Grand Priest of the Ifa tradition, this Orisha serves as the source of understanding and purity in the human experience.
-According to Yoruba cosmology, Orisha Orunmila is the first deity … Continue reading Orunmila
+According to Yoruba cosmology, Orisha Orunmila is the first deity … Continue reading Orunmila in the Ifa Religion

 Ileke beads, sometimes referred to as Ifa or Orisha beads, are a type of beaded jewelry that can be found in Nigeria and other parts of Africa.
 The word ileke means "bead" in the Yoruba language.
 Seeds, beans, and stones are kneaded together to form these elaborate fetishes.
 The beadwork is created by stringing together … Continue reading Ileke Beads in the Ifa Tradition

-Orishas also spelled Orisa, are natural forces or supernatural entities of the universe.
-These spirits are also referred to as deities or gods of the elements in the Yoruba religion of West Africa.
+Orishas, also spelled Orisa, are natural forces or supernatural entities of the universe.
+These spirits are also referred to as deities or gods of the elements in the Ifa tradition of West Africa.
 They serve as conduits or intermediaries between humans and the Supreme Being (Olodumare) to benefit and help humans enjoy life.
-There are … Continue reading Orishas in the Ifa Religion Tradition
+There are … Continue reading Orishas in the Ifa Tradition

 The Ifa religion is one of the most widely practiced African traditional religions.
 Various rules underline the principles of the Ifa religion.
-Before we consider these rules, we need to consider other aspects of the Ifa religion.
-Ifa is an African religion that has contributed to the lives of people that worship it.
-It is a … Continue reading What are the Rules of Ifa Religion?
+Before considering these rules, we must understand other aspects of the Ifa religion.
+Ifa is an African religion that has contributed to the lives of people that adhere to it.
+It is a religion … Continue reading What are the Rules of Ifa Religion?